NomanMiah/Email-Attack/README.md

 python2 Email-Attack.py
 ```
 ## Note
-You need to enable less secure apps on Gmail and Yahoo
+You need to enable lesssecure apps on Gmail, Yahoo, Hotmail/Outlook.